scuttle/python-scuttle/README.md

 pipenv run python3 -m pytest
 ```

 Tests require a SCUTTLE API key with full permissions.
-This key should be the
-contents of `token.secret.txt` which is to be placed in the test directory.
-Do
+Tests will look for this
-make sure it's in the gitignore.
+key in the `SCUTTLE_API_KEY` environment variable.